 - glue gun

-- I went to our local Salvation Army and found a homemade frame for a $1.
-It had a wooden back, no glass and a thick fabric cover.
-Perfect for my project but like I mentioned above you could use a display case (HERE) or a shadow box frame (HERE) for this project as well.
+- I went to our local Goodwill and Salvation Army and found a homemade frame for $1.
+It had a wooden back, no glass, and a thick fabric cover.
+Perfect for my project but as I mentioned above you could use a display case (HERE) or a shadow box frame (HERE) for this project as well.

 - I removed the plywood back and stapled my scrap fabric to it with my staple gun.